First Steps

 Note that some command also have sub-commands, e.g. kamu repo {add,list,...}

-Throughout this tutorial we will be using the Zip Code Boundaries dataset, which can be found on New York Open Data Portal.
+Throughout this tutorial we will be using the Modified Zip Code Areas dataset from New York Open Data Portal.

 Initializing the workspace